nus-cs2103-AY2223S1/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
----
+#HR Pro Max++

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+HR Pro Max++ is a **desktop app for team leads in SME to manage projects and staff members under them.
+It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-* Table of Contents
-{:toc}
+If you can type fast, HR Pro Max++ can get your project management tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------